dusrdev/CmdExecuter/README.md

 ## Safety tips

 - The application was developed with using multiple files in purpose, use this to separate your commands and execute only what is required.
-- Always inspect the files **before** execution to prevent unwanted outcomes.
+- Always inspect the files and test all commands **before** execution to prevent unwanted outcomes.
-- Make sure to test all commands beforehand to know the predictable outcome.
 - Use absolute paths as this calls on **cmd.exe** which might not recognize the paths otherwise.

 ## Disclaimer